Adezzz/AdelaideGenay/aboutme.md

 **Traveling:** I lived 9 years in China (Shanghai) and 2 years in Brazil (São Paulo) as a child of expatriate parents.

-**Hobbies:** I do pottery as a side activity on a weekly basis.
-I’m also a bass guitar player.
-I enjoy painting with watercolor and doing DIY.
+**Hobbies:** I enjoy painting with watercolor, sewing, and doing DIY in general.
+I also enjoy board games and dancing (salsa, rock).